-University Circle is home to a handful of engaging world-class museums, and the Natural History Museum stands out for its diverse exhibits and massive planetarium.
-Bring the fam and enjoy an invigorating presentation on the constellations and learn about the space program during a show at the Shafran auditorium.
+University Circle is home to a handful of engaging world-class museums, and the Cleveland Museum of Natural History stands out for its diverse exhibits and planetarium.
+Bring the fam and enjoy an invigorating, live presentation on the constellations during a show at the Shafran Planetarium.
 You won’t want to miss the full-body virtual reality immersive adventure, the showstopping Jurassic Flight Birdly experience, that utilizes flight simulator technology to let you soar alongside creatures from pterosaurs to butterflies.
-For those who dig the outdoors, step outside for an otter show at the Perkins Wildlife Center.
-Soon there will be even more to discover when the updates on certain attractions and galleries are complete.
-There’s even a hands-on kids area, along with hundreds of insects from around the world in the Amazing Insects section.
+For those who dig the outdoors, step outside to enjoy interactions with Ohio wildlife, including North America river otters and northern bobcats, at the Ralph Perkins ll Wildlife Center & Woods Garden - Presented by Key Bank.
+Soon there will be even more to discover when the updates of all attractions and galleries are complete in 2024.
+There’s even a hands-on kids area and 3D movies.

 If night sky and outdoor science is more your jam, hop in the car for less than an hour and experience the Observatory Park in Montville, part of the Geauga Park District.
 The whole family can experience amazing planetarium shows and see the stars up close through telescopes.
 Explore almost four miles of walking trails at Ohio’s only Dark Sky Park.
 Encompassing a whopping 1,100-acres, the space is home to interactive stations that help guests study weather, visit life-sized cornerstones of the Great Pyramid of Giza and henge stones, and access the Nassau Astronomical Station.